lammps/lammps/doc/src/Howto_rheo.rst

 ====================================================

-The RHEO package is a hybrid implementation of smoothed particle hydrodynamics (SPH) for fluid flow, coupled to the :doc:`BPM package <Howto_bpm>` to model solid elements.
-RHEO combines these methods to enable mesh-free modeling of multi-phase material systems.
-The SPH solver supports many advanced options including reproducing kernels, particle shifting, free surface identification, and solid surface reconstruction.
+The RHEO package is a hybrid implementation of smoothed particle hydrodynamics (SPH) for fluid flow, which can couple to the :doc:`BPM package
+<Howto_bpm>` to model solid elements.
+RHEO combines these methods to enable
+mesh-free modeling of multi-phase material systems.
+Its SPH solver supports many advanced options including reproducing kernels, particle shifting, free surface identification, and solid surface reconstruction.
 To model fluid-solid systems, the status of particles can dynamically change between a fluid and solid state, e.g. during melting/solidification, which determines how they interact and their physical behavior.
 The package is designed with modularity in mind, so one can easily turn various features on/off, adjust physical details of the system, or develop new capabilities.
-For instance, the numerics associated with calculating gradients, reproducing kernels, etc. are separated into distinct classes to simplify the development of new integration schemes which can call these calculations.
+For instance, the numerics associated with calculating gradients, reproducing kernels, etc. are separated into distinctclasses to simplify the development of new integration schemes which can call these calculations.
 Additional numerical details can be found in :ref:`(Palermo) <howto_rheo_palermo>` and :ref:`(Clemmer) <howto_rheo_clemmer>`.

-Note, if you simply want to run a traditional SPH simulation, the SPH package is likely better suited for your application.
-It has fewer advanced features and therefore benefits from improved performance.
+Note, if you simply want to run a traditional SPH simulation, the :ref:`SPH package
+<PKG-SPH>` package is likely better suited for your application.
+It has fewer advanced
+features and therefore benefits from improved performance.
+The :ref:`MACHDYN
+<PKG-MACHDYN>` package for solids may also be relevant for fluid-solid problems.

 ----------